 What’s funny about being such an over-the-top holiday person is that S.O. is very, very much NOT.
 He’s a scrooge in every sense of the word!
 His disdain isn’t for one particular holiday either.
 It’s basically all of them!
 He’s just not a holiday person.
 I think it’s the pressure?
 If you like the guy, you learn to find this behavior endearing and almost hysterical.
 But if it were up to him, holidays would pass by unnoticed and be just like every other day.
 If you’re like me, you have 3 different Christmas trees, each with a different theme. 🙂

 At least he can get on board with the food aspect of holidays.
 It’s a big help having him around to taste-test (and then some).
-This cake, for example.
+This Cranberry Pumpkin Upside Down Cake, for example.
 We found it to be a perfect cake for fall, Thanksgiving dinner, or even brunch.
 It could totally pass as a coffee cake.
 It’s moist and rich, and the cranberries are so pretty and festive, like red jewels.
 They’re also coated in brown sugar and butter, so they taste like a dream.
-A slightly tart and tangy dream.
-Oh, and there’s also cinnamon.
-Everything needs cinnamon this time of year.
+Caramelized cranberries are something you don’t know your life is missing til you try them.

-Plus, it’s easy.
+Plus, this Cranberry Pumpkin Upside Down Cake is easy.
 Super easy.
 As in, you don’t need a mixer and prep time is minimal.
 So you get an amazingly delicious, seasonal, festive, and pretty cake with little effort.
 That’s a baker’s dream, friends!

 - 3 tbsp. unsalted butter, melted